rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 We could easily use a fat pointer type for runtime type identification in our interpreter.
-Each pointer could carry with it an additional word with the type id in it, or we could even just use trait objects directly!
+Each pointer could carry with it an additional word with the type id in it, or we could even just use trait objects!

 A dynamically typed language will manage many pointers that must be type identified at runtime.
-Carrying around an extra word per pointer is expensive, space-wise.
+Carrying around an extra word per pointer is expensive, space-wise, however.

 ## Tagged pointers